Setup Guide

 - In Manual mode, use Add Entry for more rows and the red

 ×to remove a row.
-Blank rows are ignored. - Choose Return, Chance, or Both.
+Blank rows are ignored. - Choose Return, Assignment, or Both.
 CSP defaults to Return with 1% weekly, compounded over 52 weeks for the Yearly display.
-Chance % defaults to 10, meaning 90% or higher Robinhood Chance of Profit.
+Assignment % defaults to 10, meaning assignment chance at or below 10%.

 - Click Scan the first time.
 After results exist, click Refresh whenever you want a fresh Robinhood, TradingView, and Sell Put read.